rapidsai/deployment/source/guides/scheduler-gpu-requirements.md

 ### Scheduler optimizations and High-Level graphs

-The Dask community is actively working on implementing high-level graphs which will both speed up client -> scheduler communication and allow the scheduler to make advanced optmizations such as predicate pushdown.
+The Dask community is actively working on implementing high-level graphs which will both speed up client -> scheduler communication and allow the scheduler to make advanced optimizations such as predicate pushdown.

 Much effort has been put into using existing serialization strategies to communicate the HLG but this has proven prohibitively difficult to implement.
 The current plan is to simplify HighLevelGraph/Layer so that the entire HLG can be pickled on the client, sent to the scheduler as a single binary blob, and then unpickled/materialized (HLG->dict) on the scheduler.
 The problem with this new plan is that the pickle/un-pickle convention will require the scheduler to have the same environment as the client.
 If any Layer logic also requires a device allocation, then this approach also requires the scheduler to have access to a GPU.